 ARTIST STATEMENT

-Through painting, sculpture, installation and performance, I explore the story of human creation and survival across time.
-My research into global mythologies and art historical canon, understands various objects, artworks, and artifacts we’ve made to be fragmentary vessels of our collective identity.
-Surviving wars, neglect, iconoclasm, and mother nature; from all these echoes of events over time, our portrait emerges.
+Through painting, sculpture, installation, and performance, I explore human creation and survival across time — mining global mythologies and art history for objects that function as fragmentary vessels of collective identity.
+Surviving wars, neglect, iconoclasm, and climate: from these echoes, our portrait emerges.

 Noël Kassewitz (b.1990, Miami) is a contemporary artist and third-generation Floridian based in Washington, D.C.
 After receiving her BFA from the University of Florida, she worked with the Rubell Museum and later, living abroad, completed an artist residency in Carrara, Italy with marble master sculptor Boutros Romhein.
 In addition to her studio practice, she currently works in sculpture conservation at the National Gallery of Art in Washington, D.C.